vivektomar435/Smart-Complaint-System-for-Businesses/README.md

 Admin Panel
 The admin panel gives Smart Complain staff a platform-wide view of all registered businesses, their subscription plans, and account statuses.
 It shows all complaints submitted across every business on the system.
 Admins can suspend or reactivate businesses, view detailed business information, and view or manage any complaint on the platform.
 Platform-level analytics show aggregate numbers across all accounts.

-How to Run Locally
-No build tools, package managers, or servers are required for the current version.
-Download or clone the files into a single folder and open index.html in a browser to see the login portal.
-Open widget-demo.html to see the widget embedded on the sample TechStore site.
-For the widget to work without browser security warnings about local files, start a simple local HTTP server from the project folder using Python or any equivalent tool, then open the served address in your browser.

 Future Roadmap
 Phase 1 — Spring Boot Backend and PostgreSQL
 The first major phase replaces the localStorage demo with a production backend.
 The chosen framework is Spring Boot using Java, which is a mature and widely adopted choice for building REST APIs at scale.
 The database will be PostgreSQL, a reliable open-source relational database well suited for complex queries and concurrent traffic.